yuwex/scratchcloud/sphinx/source/extensions_tutorial.rst

   @client.event
   async def on_message(cloud: CloudChange):
     print(f'{cloud.name} changed to {cloud.value}')

+* Line 2 imports scratchcloud's built in codec system.
+* Line 4 creates a new BaseCodec object.
+* Line 6 creates a CloudClient with the encoder and decoder parameters from the BaseCodec object.

 Connecting to the `scratchcloud Test Interface <https://scratch.mit.edu/projects/622084628>`_ (622084628) and switching the "Encode Request" slider to 1 in the scratch project will encode everything you send from it.
 You should now be able to get non-numeric characters in scratchcloud!